giangbang/robothor-gym/README.md

 In the precomputed environments, the reward is similar to [pointnav env](https://allenact.org/tutorials/training-a-pointnav-model/#config-file-setup), with additional reward signal from the shortest distance from each point in the scene.
+However, instead of the geodesic distance in meter, the number of (bfs) steps needed to reach goal is used instead.

 ### Code example
 ```python